rerun-io/rerun/docs/content/getting-started/navigating-the-viewer.md

   <source media="(max-width: 1200px)" srcset="https://static.rerun.io/viewer_walkthrough_car_open/b5fa19d6bee481142b01b253ff63eef4066e1c96/1200w.png">
 </picture>

 Depending on your display size, the panels may have a different arrangements.
-Further in this guide you will learn how could you change that.
+Further in this guide you will learn how you can change that.

 ## The Viewer panels